rtjk/CROSS-PQClean/HOWTO_liboqs.md

 - Apply the changes to the files in the `clean` and `avx2` directories

+- If necessary, edit also the metadata in file `META.yml`

 - Generate code for the 18 variants:
     ```
     cd generate